Timskimore/Machine_learning/README.md

-# Linear Regression with scikit‑learn
+# Linear Regression with Scikit‑Learn

 ## Overview
 This project demonstrates an end‑to‑end linear regression workflow using Python’s scikit‑learn library.
 We leverage the California House Price dataset to predict median home values based on features like `median_income` and geographic metrics.